dgl/go-web-dashboard/README.md

 # go-web-dashboard

-A simple dashboard showing system.
+A simple dashboard control system.

 ## What?